Azure/azure-quickstart-templates/101-private-dns-zone/README.md

     <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.png"/>
 </a>

-This is a starter template that shows how to create a private Azure DNS.
+This is a starter template that shows how to create a private Azure DNS zone.

 ## Notes